nastacio/nastacio.github.io/_posts/2024-03-12-pioneer-settler-town-planner.md

 In that story, David takes the reader through a worrisome progression where organizations lose sight of quality over time and, in the process, progressively devalue the importance of QA engineering roles.

-The shifting importance from one activity to another and the reduced status of established roles is a theme of its own.
-Abrupt shifts can fracture the tectonic plates in an organization, creating gains in some areas and grieving losses in others - fractures are rarely uneventful.
+QA or not, there is a common theme of people observing fundamental changes in priority and starting wondering if their organization still has a place for them.

-To use a traveling metaphor, whether you are a driver or a passenger, unexpected changes in direction and surfaces can be disorienting and even hazardous.
+To use a traveling metaphor, unexpected changes in direction and surfaces can be disorienting and even hazardous.

-Whenever the roads become too tricky to navigate, we need a map.
+## The Map of Change

-And when you need maps for anything that is not an actual road, look no further than [Simon Wardley's maps](https://en.wikipedia.org/wiki/Wardley_map).
+Tricky roads require maps, and when you need maps for anything that is not an actual road, look no further than [Simon Wardley's maps](https://en.wikipedia.org/wiki/Wardley_map).

 If you have never heard of "Wardley maps," it is the best-kept secret this side of a business management school and a reliable way of understanding the landscape of any topic, whether you are looking at an emerging market or trying to figure out where the next career opportunities are heading.